-Sharing names and allegations
+Sharing names

-If you tell us that you were abused, we may have to disclose your name and allegations to the organisation responsible for your care at the time and to anyone you named as an abuser.
+We may have to disclose your name and your statement to the organisation responsible for your care at the time.
 We disclose that information on a strictly confidential basis.
 We have to do this to be fair to everyone involved in the Inquiry.

-We may also have to disclose your name and allegations to people or organisations who hold information that we need.
+We may also have to disclose your name to people or organisations who hold information that we need.
 Again, we do this on a confidential basis.